morningred88/AWS/Database_notes.md

 * Transaction logs are backed-up by RDS every 5 minutes

 Have ability to restore any point in time (from oldest backup to 5 minutes ago)

+## Create MySQL database

+### Create a Mysql database in RDS console

+#### DB instance class

+When select instance type, toggle on the Include previous generation instance, so you can choose T2.micro instance to stay in the free tier.

+But when I selected T2.micro, I could not see **Enable encryption** option.
+According to AWS documentation, you cannot set Encryption and Performance Insight.